B-Artech/Statistical-Arbitrage/README.md

 Risk parameter management:
 Maximum daily risk threshold of -5% from the high water mark.
 Account balance is measured every 60 seconds and tha daily threshold is restarting at the beginning of the day.
-If the los exceeds the threshold all positions are closed and trading is suspended for 24H.
+If the loss exceeds the threshold all positions are closed and trading is suspended for 24H.

 ## Stage five - Watch-list